Graylog2/documentation/pages/extended_search.rst

 A views contains a set of queries.
 Each query has a collection of widgets which display messages and charts depending on the search string entered in the search bar and the selected time range.
 A view can be saved with a name and that way reused and enhanced later on.
+For a better work flow Parameters can be added in the search query.
+Parameters are part of the Graylog Enterprise plugin.

 .. image:: /images/views_1.png